JulioPDX/ccnp_encor_study/README.md

 ![Routing AD](/images/routing.PNG)

-While that image is copied in my buffer, I can create a new anki card and hit this little button.
+While that image is copied in my buffer, I can create a new Anki card and hit this little button.

 ![Image Occlusion Button](/images/occlusion_button.PNG)